thelinmichael/spotify-web-api-node/README.md

   'refreshToken' : 'myRefreshToken',
   'redirectUri' : 'http://www.example.com/test-callback',
   'clientId ' : 'myClientId',
-  'clientSecret' : 'myClientSecret',
+  'clientSecret' : 'myClientSecret'
-  'code' : 'retrievedFromUser'
 });

-// Get the credentials
-console.log('The access token is ' + spotifyApi.getAccessToken());
+// Get the credentials one by one console.log('The access token is ' + spotifyApi.getAccessToken());
 console.log('The refresh token is ' + spotifyApi.getRefreshToken());
 console.log('The redirectURI is ' + spotifyApi.getRedirectURI());
 console.log('The client ID is ' + spotifyApi.getClientId());
 console.log('The client secret is ' + spotifyApi.getClientSecret());
-console.log('The code is ' + spotifyApi.getCode());

 // Get all credentials
 console.log('The credentials are ' + spotifyApi.getCredentials());